-- C52 and C56 merged into one assessing risk of bias Conduct Standard (C52: Assess the risk of bias for each study result contributing to an outcome in the 'Summary of findings' table.
-For randomized trials, the RoB 2 tool should be used, involving judgements and support for those judgements across a series of domains of bias, as described in the Handbook); C57 to become C56, C58 to become C57, C59 to become C58, C60 to become C59 and there will no longer be a C60 MECIR Conduct Standard.
-The standard now makes it more explicit that the original risk of bias tool can still be used. - C26 rationale updated to: Sometimes a review will address questions about adverse effects, economic issues or qualitative research using a different set of eligibility criteria from the main (effectiveness) component.
+- C52 and C56 will be merged into one assessing risk of bias Conduct Standard (C52: Assess the risk of bias for each study result contributing to an outcome in the 'Summary of findings' table.
+For randomized trials, the RoB 2 tool should be used, involving judgements and support for those judgements across a series of domains of bias, as described in the Handbook); C57 to become C56, C58 to become C57, C59 to become C58, C60 to become C59 and there will no longer be a C60 MECIR Conduct Standard. - C26 rationale updated to: Sometimes a review will address questions about adverse effects, economic issues or qualitative research using a different set of eligibility criteria from the main (effectiveness) component.
 In such situations, the searches for evidence must be suitable to identify relevant study designs for these questions.
 Different searches may need to be conducted for different types of evidence. - C28 updated to: Search relevant grey literature sources such as reports, dissertations, theses and conference abstracts. - C37 updated to: Rerun or update searches for all relevant sources...

-Version February 2021 (PDF version):
+Version February 2021 (PDF version)

-- C56: Highly desirable -changed to- C56: Mandatory - R106: 'Declarations of interest', updated to reflect Cochrane's new Conflict of interest policy.
+- C56: Highly desirable -changed to- C56: Mandatory - R106: 'Declarations of interest', updated to reflect Cochrane's new Conflict of interest policy. - See Handbook (Version 6) Section xxx changed to- See Handbook Section xxx

-Version March 2020 (PDF version):
+Version March 2020 (PDF version)